 In this effect you'll use the same material for each rectangle, and add a color to it.

-You can create the material and add it every rectangle at the same time.
+You can create the material and add it to every rectangle at the same time.
 Start by selecting the rectangles.
 You can select them all at the same time holding down either command or control on your keyboard, and clicking each rectangle in the Scene panel.

 Then, in the Inspector click + next to Materials.
 You'll see the new material listed in the Assets panel under Materials, as material0.